Most of us are eating more salt than we realise

 Watch the soup

 Ready-made soups can pack a salty punch.
-For a tasty lower-salt option, try our spiced chicken and vegetable recipe.
+For a tasty lower-salt option, try making our spiced chicken and vegetable soup.

 A healthy start

 Choose a breakfast that's low in salt – plain porridge or cereal such as wholewheat biscuits or shredded wholegrain.

 Swap cheese and salty processed meats like ham and salami for lean cuts of chicken, beef or canned tuna.
 Add veggies and salad to every sarnie – and check out our lunchbox recipes for more ideas!

 Take the "Salt Taste Challenge" and try cutting down on the salt you add to food over a few weeks.
 You may find you do not miss it any more.
 Why not give it a go?

 At the supermarket, look out for lower-salt versions of your favourite baked beans, soups, soy sauce and table sauces.

 Some food labels have traffic light coloured labels to show the salt content.
 Choose more greens and ambers, and fewer reds.

 Red means this food is high in salt.
 Think about how often you choose it and how much of it you eat.

 Amber means this food has a medium amount of salt.
 This makes it an OK choice, although going for green is even better.